 Hanga Roa is the only town on the island so be prepared to base yourself there whilst visiting Easter Island.
 From here you can easily access a lot of the island’s archaeological sites and you will be within walking distance of numerous accommodation and dining options.
 With little more than 5,000 inhabitants, Hanga Roa is a far cry from the bustling cities of Santiago and Valparaiso in mainland Chile.
 But, what it lacks in population, it more than makes up for with charm.

-This volcano is an absolute must-see during your trip to Easter Island.
-It was here that the moai were carved before being carted off around the island and erected on various ahus (stone platforms).
+These volcanoes are an absolute must-see during your trip to Easter Island.
+It was at Rano Raraku that the moai were carved before being carted off around the island and erected on various ahus (stone platforms).
 The rocks here are formed from volcanic ash, making them easier to cut through.
 Surrounding the volcano are almost 400 partially finished moai that were abandoned because they had some kind of defect.
 Seeing the half-finished heads lying around the periphery of the volcano is quite a sight to behold!

 Easter Island’s main beach, Anakena is a postcard-perfect patch of white powder sand and sparkling, turquoise water, which remains at an ideal bathing temperature throughout the year.
 But, this beach is more than just a pretty face.
 It is an area of great historical significance as it was here that the founders of the Rapa Nui culture first landed on the island.
 As the home of the island’s first ancient city, this beach has witnessed all kinds of fascinating developments over the course of hundreds of years.